Bug report #21673

 The only work around I was able to come up with within QGIS 3.6.x was setting a Default expression as follows: maximum( "gid" ) + 1

 Not ideal, but does at least allow me to save new features and copy / paste new features in from tables without gid.
 Having a look into the database I can see that this workaround still does not utilize the currently defined sequence as the Next Value does not continue to grow as new features are added in this way.

 I'm curious about what version your PostgreSQL/PostGIS server you are running and whether or not it was recently upgraded?

-#5 Updated by Sylvia Preuss 10 months ago
+#5 Updated by Sylvia Preuss about 1 year ago

 PostGIS 2.2 USE_GEOS=1 USE_PROJ=1 USE_STATS=1